This is an ongoing series of meditations on faith, in response to readings from the articles that preface The Oxford Study Bible.

-Speaking of spirits and how certain people in the Bible perceived them, The Oxford Study Bible had this to say:
+Speaking of spirits and how certain people in the Bible perceived them, the Oxford had this to say:

 Other personal beings: "gods and spirits and demons" (164).